 - Flammable Gases – acetylene, propane, methane

-Not all fire extinguishers work on all types of fire.
-Be sure to read the label to know what kind of fire it will put out.
+Not all fire extinguishers work on all types of fires.
+Read the label to know what kind of fire it will put out.

 If you know your way around a car, then toting a few extra parts can be worth it.
-When your headlight goes out, or you are low on antifreeze, you can get the job done yourself.
+You can get the job done when your headlight goes out or you are low on antifreeze.
 Consider adding the following to your emergency car kit: